markwalkernz/TriviaGame/README.md

 # TriviaGame
-Coding Boot Camp Week 5 homework.

 Trivia game using javascript and jquery.
+Uses the following;

+- Bootstrap for layout
+- jquery for manipulation of the DOM
+- javascript interval timer to provide a countdown timer for each question